For executors and solicitors

 Paying in a legacy gift

-All gifts in Wills are looked after by our Legacy Administration Team at our Head Office in Poole, Dorset.
+All gifts in Wills are looked after by our Legacy Administration Team at the Support Centre in Poole, Dorset.
 They are the only people authorised to give a proper receipt and discharge to executors.

 Legacies for the specific benefit of a particular location, station, or purpose should still be sent to Poole.
 This enables our dedicated volunteers to devote more of their time to their lifesaving work.
 The Legacy Team will, of course, make sure that the funds are restricted for the location or purpose specified in the Will.